My Mother’s Love of Christ and Fear of Me: Releasing the pain of Distrust

 My mother was never going to accept my spiritual choices or my intuitive gifts because her beliefs cannot allow her to do so.
 There are no exceptions.

 It doesn’t matter if I’m her daughter and she should know that I am not evil.
-It doesn’t matter that I am a logical, intelligent, kind and compassionate person.
-It doesn’t matter that I follow the teachings of Jesus in practice more closely than many people who share her religious affiliation.
+It doesn’t matter that I am logical, intelligent, kind and compassionate.
+It doesn’t matter that I think Jesus had an important message with important teachings.

-Nothing matters except the words I use, and her need for absolute truth and a way to put things in a box that she can label and file—black and white—no thinking, no soul-searching, or no inquiry required.
+Nothing matters to her except the words I use, and her need for absolute, unquestionable Truth.
+She needs to be able to put things in a box that she can label and file—black and white—no inquiry allowed.

 My mother is a fundamentalist Christian.